Hurray for 17 May!

 - Congratulate your friends and family.
 “Gratulerer med dagen” is the greeting of the day.
 Spread the greeting via phone, text, email, or social media.

 - Indulge in ice cream.
 Lots of ice cream!
-With more time at home, you might want to try making your own like Rømmegrøt Ice Cream or Roasted Strawberry and Lemon Ice Cream.
+With more time at home, you might want to try making your own like Rømmegrøt Ice Cream, No-Churn Brunost & Raspberry Swirl or Roasted Strawberry and Lemon Ice Cream.

 - Eat pølser “hot dogs”.
 More hot dogs are consumed on this day in Norway than on any other.
 Wrap them in lomper (soft potato flatbreads) or place in buns.
 Don’t forget the ketchup, mustard and sprøstekt løk “fried onions”.